publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1821.md

             (C) are described in section 1853(b)(2), (3), (4), (5), and (7) of this title.

-        Each preliminary fishery management plan shall be in effect with respect to foreign fishing for which permits have been issued until a fishery management plan is prepared and implemented, pursuant to subchapter IV of this chapter, with respect to such fishery.
+        Each preliminary fishery management plan shall be in effect with respect to foreign fishing for which permits have been issued until a fishery management plan is prepared and implemented, pursuant to subchapter IV, with respect to such fishery.
 The Secretary may, in accordance with [section 553 of title 5][/us/usc/t5/s553], also prepare and promulgate interim regulations with respect to any such preliminary plan.
 Such regulations shall be in effect until regulations implementing the applicable fishery management plan are promulgated pursuant to [section 1855 of this title][/us/usc/t16/s1855].

     (h) __Full observer coverage program__